anakin87/neural-search-pills/pills/sbert.md

 Currently, SentenceTransformers library is very popular and up to date.
 It offers several pre-trained models that have been fine-tuned for semantic search and ranking tasks, using for example the large MS MARCO corpus.
-I don't know of explicit comparisons between DPR and SBERT for retrieval, but it is widely believed that the latter is more performing, as well as being more widespread and more practical because it is based on a single model instead of two.
+I don't know of explicit comparisons between DPR and SBERT for retrieval, but it is widely believed that the latter performs better, as well as being more widespread and more practical because it is based on a single model instead of two.

 ## Resources